-Except when higher layer parameter ULFPTxModes is set to 'Mode 2', when multiple SRS resources are configured by SRS-ResourceSet with usage set to 'codebook', the UE shall expect that higher layer parameters nrofSRS-Ports in SRS-Resource in SRS-ResourceSet shall be configured with the same value for all these SRS resources.
+Except when higher layer parameter ul-FullPowerTransmission is set to ' fullpowerMode2', when multiple SRS resources are configured by SRS-ResourceSet with usage set to 'codebook', the UE shall expect that higher layer parameters nrofSRS-Ports in SRS-Resource in SRS-ResourceSet shall be configured with the same value for all these SRS resources.

-When higher layer parameter ULFPTxModes is set to 'Mode 2',
+When higher layer parameter ul-FullPowerTransmission is set to ' fullpowerMode2',

 - the UE can be configured with one SRS resource or multiple SRS resources with same or different number of SRS ports within an SRS resource set with usage set to ‘codebook’.

-- up to 2 different spatial relations (maxNumberConfiguredSpatialRelations) can be configured for all SRS resources with usage set to ‘codebook’.
+- up to 2 different spatial relations can be configured for all SRS resources in the SRS resource set with usage set to ‘codebook’ when multiple SRS resources are configured in the SRS resource set..

 - subject to UE capability, a maximum of 2 or 4 SRS resources are supported in an SRS resource set with usage set to ‘codebook’